EricRohlfs/blog/docs/introductionToCustomElements.md

 Custom Element support is possible now that Internet Explorer is officially end of life.

+This article shows the basic syntax to get started with custom elements.

 ## Hello World Example
 ```
 // helloWorld.js